- Extended Learning Home

 Indiana State University offers the Family Nurse Practitioner Graduate Certificate to registered nurses holding a master's degree who desire to continue their education and expand their skillset and certificate base as a Family Nurse Practitioner.

-- The Family Nurse Practitioner Post-Master's Certificate is a 27-credit-hour program that can be that can be completed entirely via distance education.
+- The Family Nurse Practitioner Post-Master's Certificate is a 27-credit-hour program that can be that can be completed entirely online.

 - Clinical placement can be arranged in the student's community.